AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning: Experiments

 \subsection{Ablation Studies}

-\textbf{Impact of the Top-$k$ Retrieval Size.} We conduct an ablation study to investigate the influence of the hyperparameter $k$ in our Semantic-Enhanced Prompt Module, which controls the number of retrieved visual knowledge chunks.
-Specifically, we vary $k \in \{1, 2, 4, 8, 16\}$ and evaluate the model's performance on the AUG dataset.
+\textbf{Impact of the Top-$k$ Retrieval Size.} We investigate the influence of the retrieval size $k$ in our Semantic-Enhanced Prompt Module.
+We vary $k \in \{1, 2, 4, 8, 16\}$ and report both F1-scores and average inference latency on the AUG dataset in Table~\ref{tab:ablation_topk}, with the F1 trends visualized in Fig.~\ref{fig:ablation_topk}.

-As displayed in Fig.~\ref{fig:ablation_topk}, the model performance initially improves as $k$ increases from 1 to 4, indicating that retrieving more structured context can help explicitly ground the visual reasoning.
-However, when $k$ is further increased to 8 and 16, the performance begins to degrade.
-We attribute this to the fact that excessive retrieved chunks introduce irrelevant noise and redundant information, which distracts the LLMs.
-Therefore, we empirically set $k = 4$ as the optimal trade-off between information sufficiency and noise reduction.
+As $k$ increases from 1 to 4, all four attributes improve consistently, with the most notable gain in Relation (from 0.0712 to 0.1184).
+This confirms that retrieving more structured context progressively strengthens the explicit grounding for the LLMs, particularly for relation reasoning that heavily depends on inter-object triples.
+When $k$ goes beyond 4, however, most metrics saturate or slightly decline: e.g., Quantity drops from 0.3350 to 0.3288, and Relation falls to 0.1120.
+This degradation indicates that excessive chunks introduce question-irrelevant or redundant information, distracting the LLMs and harming answer precision.

+Note that the latency grows significantly with $k$, increasing from 0.82\,s for $k{=}1$ to 6.27\,s for $k{=}16$, which is attributed to the increased prompt length and the quadratic complexity of self-attention.
+Moving from $k{=}4$ to $k{=}8$ nearly doubles the latency, from 1.97\,s to 3.54\,s, while yielding only marginal performance gains, and $k{=}16$ is more than three times slower than $k{=}4$ with slightly inferior results.
+Therefore, $k{=}4$ achieves the optimal balance: it delivers the highest F1-scores across all attributes while maintaining a moderate inference cost.
+We adopt this setting in all subsequent experiments.